 - Writing in first or third person, keeping in mind first person is seen as more direct and intimate.

-- Incorporating industry keywords in order to be more visible in recruiter searches.
+- Incorporating industry keywords to be more visible in recruiter searches.

 - Including information on your background, what you can offer, your professional goals and